Jaserro/HTWG_Java_Coding/README.md

 # HTWG_Java_Coding

-This repository shows all exercises in Java of Programmiertechnik2 at HTWG Konstanz written by Jan-Niclas Serr.
+This repository shows all exercises in Java of Programmiertechnik2  and Algorithmen und Datenstrukturen at HTWG Konstanz written by Jan-Niclas Serr.